Meal-Plans at WOU

-All Campus Dining meal plans are “A la carte” so that residents are able to pay only for what they choose to eat instead of having to pay a set meal price.
-We provide flexibility so that everyone can select the type of food that suits their budget as well as their appetite.
-Students in Landers, Barnum, Ackerman, and Heritage must choose a meal plan each term.
+All Meal-Plans at WOU are “A la carte”.
+As such, residents are able to pay only for what they choose to eat instead of having to pay a set meal price.
+Also, the meal-plans at WOU are flexible so that everyone can select the type of food that suits their budget as well as their appetite or dietary needs.
+With the exception of Arbor Park residents, all residential students must choose a meal plan each term.

-When choosing a meal plan, keep in mind; Fall Term is 12 weeks due to New Student Week and Winter and Spring terms are each 11 weeks.
+When choosing your meal-plan at WOU, keep in mind – Fall Term is 12 weeks due to New Student Week and Winter and Spring terms are each 11 weeks.

 As part of the meal plan cost, each residential student pays their share of overhead costs up front.
 Because of this, all residential students with a meal plan can purchase prepared food in Valsetz Dining Hall at the wholesale cost of food items.
 This works out to be a 30% discount and is applied to all prepared meals purchased in Valsetz.
-There is not a discount on retail items, and non-residential students, faculty and staff all pay retail prices when dining in Valsetz.
+There is not a discount on retail items.
+Non-residential students, faculty and staff all pay retail prices when dining in Valsetz.